wazuh/wazuh-documentation/source/cloud-service/account-billing/add-billing-details.rst

 .. meta::
   :description: Learn how to add your billing details.

-In case that using the environment beyond the trial period is desired, adding billing details will be required.
+In order to use environment beyond the trial period, adding billing details will be required.

-A price estimation can be made by using the `Wazuh Cloud estimation tool <https://wazuh.com/cloud/#pricing>`_

 To add the billing details: